What's the Difference Between a Teapot and a Tea Kettle?

 || 5 MIN READ

-If you’re not much of a tea drinker, you probably use the terms teapot and tea kettle interchangeably.
-But anyone who makes their own cup of tea each day could tell you that these are two different vessels that serve two different purposes in the art tea making.
+If you're not much of a tea drinker, you probably use the terms teapot and tea kettle interchangeably.
+However, anyone who makes their own cup of tea each day could tell you that these are two different vessels that serve two different purposes in the art of tea making.

-Let's have a look at what makes a teapot and tea kettle different and how to use each one.
+Let's look at what makes a teapot and tea kettle different and how to use each.

 Teapot vs. Tea Kettle

-You need both to make tea.
-You will heat water to its desired temperature in a tea kettle—either on the stove or, if it’s electric, on the counter—then pour this water into a prepared teapot.
+First, a tea kettle heats water to the desired temperature, either on a stove or via a wall outlet.
+Then, the hot water is poured from the kettle into the teapot.
 To prepare a teapot for tea, place loose leaves in a tea infuser within the pot and then pour the heated water over it.

-It’s important that you never use a teapot to heat water.
-Most teapots are not made to withstand the high, direct heat of a stovetop.
+It's important that you never use a teapot to heat water.
+Most teapots are not made to withstand a stovetop's high, direct heat.
 A porcelain teapot, for example, could crack if you heated it on the stove.

-Do You Need a Teapot to Make Tea?
+Do You Need a Teapot or Tea Kettle to Make Tea?

 A teapot is not strictly necessary when making tea, but it is if you want to make the best tea possible.
-Microwaving water to pour it over a tea bag may give you an adequate cup, but high quality teas and serious tea lovers deserve better.
+Microwaving water to pour over a tea bag may give you an adequate cup, but high-quality teas and serious tea lovers deserve better.

 How to Make Tea

-To make tea, heat your desired amount of water in a tea kettle until it reaches optimal temperature and then pour this over your tea leaves in a teapot fixed with an infuser.
+To make tea, heat your desired amount of water in a tea kettle until it reaches the optimal temperature.
+Then, pour the hot water over your tea leaves in a teapot fixed with an infuser.
 Allow the tea to steep and serve.

-Many people enjoy teapots with infusers built into them as this ensures a perfect fit.
-But if you choose a teapot that doesn’t include an infuser, you can just purchase one separately.
+Many people enjoy teapots with infusers built into them because this ensures a perfect fit.
+But if you choose a teapot that doesn't include an infuser, you can just purchase one separately.

 When choosing a tea kettle, think utilitarian.

-First, choose between an electric and classic kettle.
-An electric kettle is heated on the countertop on its own stand that may or may not be plugged into the wall, and a classic kettle is heated directly on the stove or rangetop.
+First, choose between an electric and a classic kettle.
+An electric kettle is heated on the countertop on its own stand that may or may not be plugged into the wall, while a classic kettle is heated directly on the stove or range top.
+Consider other features like whether a kettle whistles when it's done heating, the kettle's handle location and grip, and whether it has a built-in thermometer.

 To take care of both your teapot and your tea kettle, keep them as dry as possible.
-Wipe them out as soon as they are cool enough to handle and store them somewhere where they won’t get wet or otherwise damaged.
+Wipe them out when they are cool enough to handle, and store them somewhere they won't get wet or otherwise damaged.

-From this perspective, it's important to select a tea kettle or teapot that's easy to clean and maybe even dishwasher safe.
+From this perspective, selecting a tea kettle or teapot that's easy to clean and maybe even dishwasher safe is important.
 This will save you time in the long run.

 about the author